Te Puiaki Kaiwhakaako Pūtaiao The Prime Minister’s Science Teacher Prize

 Please note that information submitted on the entry form may be subject to the Official Information Act.

-Panellists are appointed by the Chief Executive of the Royal Society Te Apārangi based on the recommendation of the panel Chairs.
+Panellists are appointed by the Chief Executive of the Royal Society Te Apārangi based on the recommendation of the panel Chair and Secretariat.
 Appointments are made on a year-by-year basis for each calendar year.
 Panellists must be experienced in an appropriate field or community and may be drawn from outside Aotearoa New Zealand if necessary.

 The panel will consist of established leaders and researchers in their field and communities.
 We will also aim to bring emerging people to panels to ensure diverse views and allow for the development of people and new talent.